mikrono/tModLoaderWiki_kr_ko/Mod.md

 Adds a type of ModPlayer to this mod.
 All ModPlayer types will be newly created and attached to each player that is loaded.

+### public void AddBuff(string name, ModBuff buff, string texture)

+Adds a type of buff to the game with the specified internal name and texture.

+### public ModBuff GetBuff(string name)

+Gets the ModBuff of this mod corresponding to the given name.
+Returns null if no ModBuff with the given name is found.

+### public int BuffType(string name)

+Gets the type of the ModBuff of this mod corresponding to the given name.
+Returns 0 if no ModBuff with the given name is found.

 ### public void AddGore(string texture, ModGore modGore = null)

 Adds the given texture to the game as a custom gore, with the given custom gore behavior.
 If no custom gore behavior is provided, the custom gore will have the default vanilla behavior.